Golden Goose (GOLD) Price Hits $0.0005

-Golden Goose (GOLD) traded 0% higher against the dollar during the one day period ending at 15:00 PM E.T. on April 11th.
-During the last seven days, Golden Goose has traded 4% lower against the dollar.
-Golden Goose has a market capitalization of $78,077.81 and $1,339.67 worth of Golden Goose was traded on exchanges in the last day.
-One Golden Goose token can currently be purchased for about $0.0005 or 0.00000002 BTC on cryptocurrency exchanges.
+Golden Goose (GOLD) traded up 0% against the U.S. dollar during the twenty-four hour period ending at 13:00 PM E.T. on April 15th.
+Golden Goose has a market capitalization of $81,402.49 and approximately $2,527.10 worth of Golden Goose was traded on exchanges in the last day.
+In the last seven days, Golden Goose has traded 7% higher against the U.S. dollar.
+One Golden Goose token can now be purchased for approximately $0.0005 or 0.00000002 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.